wgrzesiak147/TransferRoom/README.md

 Copy
 Edit
 npm run dev
-Open your browser at http://localhost:5173.
+Open your browser at: http://localhost:5173

 Use the search box to enter a team name or nickname and view the squad details.

 Important Notes
-The backend service uses logging to output errors and important info to the console, helping with debugging.
+The backend uses console logging to output errors and HTTP request issues, aiding debugging during development.

-CORS is configured to allow the frontend to communicate with the backend during development.
+CORS is configured to allow cross-origin requests from the frontend to the backend (localhost).

-The project uses FluentResults in the backend to handle and propagate errors in a clean way.
+The project leverages FluentResults to cleanly handle and propagate error cases in the backend logic.

-The solution is designed for ease of maintenance and extensibility.
+In-memory caching has been added for:

+The list of Premier League teams (fetched from the teams API).

+Each team's squad (fetched from the players/squads API).

+This reduces external API usage, improves response time, and provides resiliency if the external service becomes unavailable temporarily.
+Cache expiration is currently set to 1 hour.

 ```